-How does North Korea's Kim Jong-un travel?
+Trains, boats and planes: How Kim Jong Un travels abroad

 The paper reported that the car, manufactured in 2010, cost roughly 2 billion Korean won ($1.8m).

-Kim's favoured S-Class model was prominent during the 27 April inter-Korean summit at Panmunjom, when he drove across the border with bodyguards running alongside.
+Mr Kim's favoured S-Class model was prominent during the 2018 inter-Korean summit at Panmunjom, when he drove across the border with bodyguards running alongside.

 His convoy at the summit was also reported to feature a private toilet car, used by the leader to answer the call of nature while travelling.